rpdelaney/l4d2-tourney-rules/rules.md

 point; a loss or forfeit scores 0 points.

-After the registration deadline, the registered participants will be seeded according to the judgment of the tournament director.
+After the registration deadline, the registered participants will be seeded according to the judgment of the Tournament Director.
 The first round will then be paired by a "top half vs bottom half" method.
 For example, if there are 10 participants, then the #1 seed will be paired against the #6 seed, the #2 seed against the #7 seed, and so on.